'Millennial Farmer' Gives His Nearly 1M YouTube Subscribers A Glimpse At Life In Rural Minnesota

 “The cool thing we’ve noticed is we get everyone from 2-year-olds to 100-year-olds,” Johnson said.

-The videos feature everyday challenges, like stuck equipment and flat tires to harvesting in the snow.READ MORE: Stolen Car Chase In Southern Minnesota Ends In Swamp Fire, Suspect Arrested
+The videos feature everyday challenges, like stuck equipment and flat tires to harvesting in the snow.READ MORE: Woodbury Public Safety Reports Brief Crime Spree Monday Night

 It’s a team effort.
-Zach’s wife edits what he brings back.
-During harvest season they make about 5 videos a week.
+Johnson’s wife edits what he brings back.
+During harvest season they make about five videos a week.

 “People ask how I come up with materials and how I plan for these things, I don’t,” Johnson said.
 “This is what’s happening day to day on the family farm.”